sib-swiss/termal/roadmap.md

 Urgent
 ------

+B0011 Accomodate light backgrounds as well as dark ones.
+Note that RataTUI lets Crossterm decide what colors to use _unless specified_.
+Residues work reasonably well (though white gap chars are a little hard to read), but anything explicitly white will not work on a light background.
+Also, some colors (such as sequence numbers and possibly the metric barplots) are a bit light for light backgrounds.
+Let the user switch between dark and light themes; if possible detect the terminal's teme and set accordingly.
+In the future, a rethink of the color scheme would be in order.

 Normal
 ------

+1. [ ] B0012 cycling through color maps can only be done in one sense (with `t`): all `T` to cycle in the opposite sense.

 1. [x] B0010: "No sequence found" with `data/test[13].fas`.
 What these have in common is that they have only 1 entry. => Fixed - was using nth(1) instead of